NSHipster/articles/2019-02-25-javascriptcore.md

 | Class           | `toObject`<br>`toObjectOfClass:`                    | _custom type_                                     | _custom type_                                  |

 JavaScript evaluation isn't limited to single statements.
-When you evaluate code that declare a function or variable, its saved into the context's object space.
+When you evaluate code that declares a function or variable, it’s saved into the context's object space.

 ```swift
 context.evaluateScript(#"""